pixelmatix/smartmatrix-docs/SmartMatrix/docs/start.md

 `no known conversion for argument 4 from 'CRGB' to 'const rgb24&'`
 `error: 'inoise8' was not declared in this scope`

-This can be tricky to trace down as Teensyduino might have installed the library in a different folder than your default libraries folder.
-I'm not sure about Windows, but for OSX you will need to navigate into the the Arduino.app package to find the libraries folder and delete the old FastLED.
+This can be tricky to trace down as Teensyduino installs libraries into your Arduino application directory, which might not be in your Arduino sketchbook.
+For OSX you will need to navigate into the the Arduino.app package to find the libraries folder and delete the old FastLED.

 Install FastLED 2.1 from this branch, not the `master` branch:
 https://github.com/FastLED/FastLED/tree/FastLED2.1